-Shifting at high speed can damage both the engine and the transmission and be dangerous for passengers.
+Shifting between ahead and astern should be done at idling speed.
+Shifting at higher speed can damage the engine and the transmission and be dangerous for passengers.

 On a twin engine boat, both engines should be started during reversing manoeuvres to reduce the risk of water ingress in the stationary engine.